-If a shareholder account does not meet the criteria under Action 1, Alternatives 2-4, the owner(s) must divest of the shares in that account.
-Owners of shareholder accounts would be required to divest their shares (Action 1, Alternatives 2-4) once notified by NMFS that they no longer qualify to hold shares under the IFQ program.
+If a shareholder account that is required to be associated with a commercial reef fish permit (i.e., a permit-required account) does not meet the criteria under Action 1 Alternatives 2-5, the owner(s) must divest of the shares in that account.
+Owners of shareholder accounts would be required to divest their shares (Action 1, Alternatives 2-5) once notified by NMFS that they no longer qualify to hold shares under the IFQ program.
 If the account holder(s) did not divest the shares as required by NMFS, NMFS would reclaim those shares.
 The shares would be placed in the NMFS account that currently contains the shares reclaimed through Amendment 36A, until such time that the Council determines the method and recipients of the shares (to be addressed through Amendment 36C).